How To Apply & Register | Cómo Aplicar y Registrar

 5. Is there a registration fee?

 Yes.
 The registration fee holds a spot for your child in a class (It is not an “application fee”).
 The registration fee is non-refundable and applies to all grade levels.
-The registration fee is $200.00 per family, and is due with your registration packet, by Friday, March 23rd, 2018.
-If returned after this date, there is an additional $50 late fee.
+The registration fee is $200.00 per family, and is due with your registration packet.
+For returning families, if the fee is turned in after the due date, there is an additional $50 late fee.

 6. What if I need Financial Aid, Tuition Assistance, Scholarships, or help with Fees?